Stocks drop deeper into bear market ahead of big Fed news

 Offering some support to the market was a report that showed inflation at the wholesale level was a touch lower in May than expected, though it remains very high.
 It could be an indication that wholesale inflation peaked in March, according to Jack Ablin, chief investment officer at Cresset Capital Management.

-But economists said the data won’t keep the Federal Reserve from hiking its key interest rate on Wednesday by a larger-than-usual amount.
-Investors are now largely expecting the biggest increase since 1994, a hike of three-quarters of a percentage point, or triple the usual amount.
+Economists said the data won’t keep the Federal Reserve from hiking its key interest rate this week by a larger-than-usual amount.
+Investors are now expecting the biggest increase since 1994, a hike of three-quarters of a percentage point, or triple the usual amount.

 A week ago, such a mega-increase was seen as only a remote possibility, if one at all.
 But a market-bludgeoning report Friday on inflation at the consumer level has seemingly pinned the Fed into getting more aggressive.
 It showed inflation for the consumer price index got worse in May, instead of slowing as hoped.

-““It’s really a split decision in terms of the market as to whether that will be a good thing or a bad thing,” Nixon said of a big rate increase.
-“It certainly opens the door to additional big hikes in the future.”

-Treasury yields were churning and near their highest levels in more than a decade.
-They also had a relatively reliable warning signal of recession in the bond market flashing on and off.
+Treasury yields were churning up and down and are near their highest levels in more than a decade.
+They also have a relatively reliable warning signal of recession in the bond market flashing on and off.

 In the unusual circumstances where the two-year yield tops the 10-year yield, some investors see it as a sign that a recession may be hitting in about a year or two.
 It’s called an “inverted yield curve,” and it’s been flashing on and off intermittently over the last day.